-The RoSA contains student's record of academic achievement up until the date be between the they leave school.
-This could of Year 10 and including up until some results from Year 12.
+The RoSA contains a student's record of academic achievement up until the date they leave school.
+This could be between the end of Year 10 up until and including some results from Year 12.

-The RoSA records courses and grades completed Stage 5 (Year 10), Preliminary Stage 6 (Year 11),

-HSC (Year 12) results, and where applicable, participation in any uncompleted Preliminary Stage 6 courses or HSC courses.
+The RoSA records courses and grades completed Stage 5 (Year 10), Preliminary Stage 6 (Year 11), HSC (Year 12) results, and where applicable, participation in any uncompleted Preliminary Stage 6 courses or HSC courses.